umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-custom-views-for-blocklist.md

 # Custom Views for Block List

 Custom Views are used to overwrite the presentation of a Block.
 We can improve the editing experience by providing a better representation of the Blocks content.
-This can be as it will look on the front-end or specific properties of its content that gets presented.
+It could be a presentation of how it will look on the front end or the specific properties available.

 {% hint style="warning" %}
 This article is a work in progress and may undergo further revisions, updates, or amendments.
 The information contained herein is subject to change without notice.